This month’s Star School to be featured in our Lexia School Spotlight is…

 We have also been able to provide support to teachers in terms of homework tasks and provide better parent support.
 I don’t think we utilise the Core5 Resource Hub as much as we could so this is definitely a target for this year because it is fantastic!

 Our head teacher was really pleased to hear that our reading attainment had come up by 13% and I can only put that down to the only difference that we’ve had, which is using Lexia and having somebody focused on using it.
 It might not be the sole reason, but it’s definitely a really good significance that it was the case!

 What feedback have you had from your Lexia pupils?

-Thank you for speaking to us, Colin!
-Keep an eye on the post for your book voucher and certificate arriving soon!
+Thank you for speaking with us, Emma!
+Look out for your Star School certificate and book voucher arriving soon!